StanfordDataCompressionClass/notes/src/projects.md

 ### I. Project Proposal

-**Due: 11/03, Friday, 11:59pm**
+**Due: 2025/10/30, Thursday, 11:59pm**

-Please use the time till the deadline to explore and decide what project you would like to work on. **Before you submit the proposal, ensure to have at least one 10 minute 1-on-1 chat with the teaching staff (as a team), and finalize on the project idea.** The list of finalized project ideas will be maintained here: [EE274-23 Project sign-up spreadsheet](https://docs.google.com/spreadsheets/d/1XhgCN3_LAaIHleKRIPZWmBJVAEO5Wgl-X0BCQ9tVcrQ/edit?usp=sharing).
-Once the project is finalized, we will assign a project mentor (Pulkit/Shubham/Tsachy/Noah) who can help you with references for the project, help with programming, etc. As we are a small class, ideally we would not like to repeat the exact same project.
+Please use the time till the deadline to explore and decide what project you would like to work on. **Before you submit the proposal, ensure to have at least one 10 minute 1-on-1 chat with the teaching staff (as a team), and finalize on the project idea.** The list of finalized project ideas will be maintained here: [TBD](https://stanforddatacompressionclass.github.io/Fall25/).
+Once the project is finalized, we will assign a project mentor (Kedar/Shubham/Tsachy/Jiwon) who can help you with references for the project, help with programming, etc. As we are a small class, ideally we would not like to repeat the exact same project.
 The teaching team will help you modify your idea appropriately in case someone else is working on the exact same project.

 For deliverable, we will follow a similar template as our friends from [CS231N](http://cs231n.stanford.edu/project.html).
 For the project proposal please submit a 1-page summary on what your project idea is, and an approximate timeline as to what you are planning to achieve by week-x etc. Some questions the proposal should answer: